-With these design goals in mind, CFlow's visualization integrates the flow-centric insights of Sankey diagrams with the data distribution conciseness of histograms to present students' code flow.
+Following the design goals, CFlow's visualization integrates the flow-centric insights of Sankey diagrams with the data distribution conciseness of histograms to present students' code flow.
 This design can effectively illustrate how data or control moves through different parts of the program.
 Combined with histograms, the visualization could provide instructors with an overview and reveal bottlenecks in the flow.
-Furthermore, CFlow provides instructors with a multi-level view of their students' code, thus enhancing their ability to navigate and explore code at scale.
+Furthermore, CFlow provides instructors with a multi-level view of students' code, enhancing their ability to navigate and explore code at scale.
 It empowers them to discern patterns and identify mistakes, all within the contextual framework of semantic flow analysis.
 We implemented CFlow as a prototype.
 In the following sections, we describe CFlow's user interface and the algorithms that were developed to support its features.